renatoathaydes/dartle-website/source/processed/index.md

   Dartle as just a library.
 * Use the [Dartle Cache](cache.html) to drive an external build system or scripts.

-Dartle makes it easy to build most things using an easy, familiar language.
+## Example Dartle Script

+Dartle scripts are easy to read and write.

 For example, to compile all C files found in the `src` directory recursively, using `gcc`: